 Oxford Online Maths Club

-Welcome to the club!
-If you want more maths, you're in the right place.
-Every Thursday at 17:00 (UK time), we’ll be livestreaming one hour of maths problems, puzzles, mini-lectures, and Q&A. It’s free, interactive, casual, and relaxed, and the livestreams are recorded so that you can watch back afterwards if you're not free at 17:00 on a Thursday.
-Sometimes we talk about tricky maths problems, and sometimes we get a current Oxford student to talk about a bit of university maths that they love.
-Every week we post further reading notes to this website with links for you to explore the topics we covered in the livestream in more depth.
+In some of the episodes below we talk about tricky maths problems, in some of them we explore a maths topic, and sometimes we have a current Oxford student or staff member on the livestream to talk about a bit of maths that they love.
+Every episode comes with some further reading notes for you to explore the topics we covered in the livestream in more depth.
 If you're looking for super-curricular mathematics (perhaps you're looking for an EPQ topic, or trying to explore maths beyond the classroom before applying to university), then this should be a good place to start.

 Our regular host is Dr James Munro (admissions coordinator for Maths at Oxford), and we often have current Oxford students answering questions in chat and appearing on the livestream to talk about maths.